nickian/mvphp/README.md

 1. Clone this repository to your directory of choice.
 1. Run `composer install` in the project root.
+1. Run `npm install -g gulp-cli` to globally install the Gulp CLI
 1. Run `npm install` in the project root to install the tools we'll need to build the front-end files.
 1. Run `gulp` to build the front-end files.
-1. Create a virtual host in Apache pointing to the project root.
+1. Point your webserver to the `public` directory.
-1. Navigate to your domain your browser and run the installer.
+1. Navigate to your domain in your browser and run the installer.

 ## Basic Usage